top of page

 EGC Generation1_Material Matrix.jpg

-This research investigated the effect of the addition of crumb rubber particles on the mechanical properties and sustainability of alkali-activated slag composites reinforced by polyethylene fiber.
-The test results showed that the composites achieved the strain-hardening behavior with a superior tensile strain capacity over 10% and sustainable potential
+This research investigated the effect of the addition of crumb rubber particles on the mechanical properties and sustainability of alkali-activated slag composites reinforced by polyethylene fiber

 Rubberized Composites.jpg